12 Logos in 12 Months: Reflections on a Year in Branding

 YEP, WE HAD A PRETTY BUSY 2020.

+From branding new businesses to helping established companies expand and refresh their visual assets—we spent a lot of time reflecting on what makes a logo attractive, effective and successful in the long run.
 A solid logo is a must for creating a visual identity that customers recognize and trust.
 After all—your logo is the face of your brand.
 Ad campaigns may come and go, but your key visual attributes are more or less fixed.
 Paying extra attention to your logo, colors and fonts from the get-go will pay off as you establish yourself and start differentiating from competitors.
+Check out our work below and learn what considerations went into building each logo from the ground up.

 DOs AND DON’Ts OF CREATING A GOOD LOGO